Jigarthanda (2014 film): Release

-The film was given a U/A certificate by the censor board due to its violent content.
-Kathiresan, however, wanted a U certificate to avoid problems while selling the satellite rights, for which the violent sequences were demanded to be cut short, which Karthik did not agree to.
-After arriving at an agreement —the film remained uncut and retained its U/A certificate; the release date was fixed as 25 July 2014.
-The release was pushed by a week again before eventually releasing on 1 August 2014.
+Jigarthanda was given a U/A certificate by the censor board due to its violent content.
+Producer S. Kathiresan, however, wanted a U certificate to avail entertainment tax exemption, and sought to cut the violent sequences, which Karthik did not agree to.
+After arriving at an agreement, the film remained uncut and retained its U/A certificate; the release date was fixed as 25 July 2014.
+However, later that month there were reports that the film would release either on 27 July or 31 July.
+Siddharth denied those reports and confirmed 25 July as the release date.
+He eventually came to know that the film was indeed postponed, and he used his official Twitter handle to express his frustration on not being informed of the same.